 Hospitality Has a Stake in Cross-Border Payments

-Many travel agents and hotels attempt to juggle the burden of cross-border payments on their own, and this can not only affect their productivity but can also affect their pocketbook.
-Mistakes made in the accounting process, particularly with cross-border payment, can create costly payment delays and poor vendor relationships.
+Many travel agents and hotels attempt to juggle the burden of cross-border payments on their own, affecting both productivity and the bottom line.
+Mistakes made in the accounting process, particularly with cross-border payments, can create costly payment delays and poor vendor relationships.
 International travel isn’t slowing down either.
-In fact, it’s expected to pick up significantly particularly in Asia and Europe in 2019 and is expected to continue to rise.
+In fact, it picked up significantly in Asia and Europe in 2019 and is expected to continue to rise.

 It has been proven time and again that embracing new technology can lessen the burden of historical payment processes, but those who most need alternative methods are often the most resistant.
 In fact, smaller businesses are less likely to embrace the new payment innovations coming from fintech companies.
 This mindset can put small business hospitality professionals in a tight spot, particularly when it comes to commission payments.